The Hebrides

 Many of the Hebrides’ towns and villages are steeped in history and tradition.
 Portree, the largest town on Skye, boasts a picturesque harbour that’s equally used by fishing and tour boats while Tobermory on Mull, with its colourful waterfront buildings, is famed for its boutique shops and fresh seafood.

-Stornoway – by far the largest town in the entire Hebrides – offers a blend of Gaelic culture and history as well as a pretty harbour and attractions like Lews Castle, plus it’s the home of Stornoway black pudding – a delicious savoury treat that simply has to be tried while visiting the town.
+Stornoway, by far the largest town in the entire Hebrides, offers a blend of Gaelic culture and history as well as a pretty harbour and attractions like Lews Castle.
+It’s the home of Stornoway black pudding – an award-winning savoury sausage that can be used in a variety of dishes.

 On Islay, whisky enthusiasts can taste some of Scotland’s finest spirits on a number of tasting tours before heading to beautiful locations like the Oa peninsula, the 5-mile Strand beach, and the gobsmacking Loch Gruinart (visit when the tide’s out for the best views).

-Meanwhile, the Outer Hebrides is home to the prehistoric Callanish Standing Stones on Lewis, mile after mile of golden beaches on South Uist, and unique oddities like Traigh Mhor on Barra – the world’s only beach airfield.
+Meanwhile, the Outer Hebrides are home to the prehistoric Callanish Standing Stones on Lewis, mile after mile of golden beaches on South Uist, and unique places like Traigh Mhor on Barra, which is the world’s only beach airfield.

 Arnol Blackhouse Visitor Guide